techslateramu/allinone/terraform/day1/1c_rg_st_using_locals/README.md

   default     = "examplestorageaccount"
 }

+variable "index" {
+  type        = number
+  description = "A unique index to differentiate between multiple instances of the same application." default     = 1
+}

 variable "account_tier" {
   type        = string
   description = "The tier of the storage account.
 For example, 'Standard'."